Jan Moller, Executive Director

 Kayla Mims is the director of operations and development for LBP, overseeing the organization’s day-to-day operations, assisting in fund development and event planning.
 Prior to joining LBP, Kayla worked as client strategist for Association Management Strategies.
 She also worked as a news producer for WAFB and WVLA.

 Kayla is a native of Fordoche, LA and a graduate of LSU, where she received her B.A. in Communication Studies.
-She is currently pursuing her MPA in Public Administration.
+She is currently pursuing her Masters in Public Administration at Louisiana State University.